-How Hard Is It To Learn Piano?
-5 Surprising Facts You Need To Know
+How Hard Is It to Learn Piano?
+5 Surprising Facts You Need to Know

 Curious about learning how to play piano but not sure if you have what it takes?
 You’re not alone!
 Many people wonder just how hard it is to learn this beautiful instrument.
 As a self-taught pianist who has been playing for over 10 years, I’ve experienced the ups and downs of learning piano firsthand.
 And let me tell you, there are some surprising things you should know before diving into your journey!